 Is Turmeric Good For Menopause?
 6 Possible Benefits

 Yes, turmeric is considered to be an effective remedy for women who are nearing menopause or have already experienced the same.
 One of the main reasons for turmeric being beneficial for menopause is it’s a phytoestrogen.
-To explain it in detail, phytoestrogens are compounds occurring naturally in plants that mimic the functions of estrogen.
+Let me get into a detailed explanation.
+Phytoestrogens are compounds occurring naturally in plants that mimic the functions of estrogen.

 During the time around menopause or perimenopause, which usually starts when a woman is 40-44 years of age, the estrogen levels begin to decline.
 In fact, in the last two years of perimenopause, estrogen levels fall drastically.

-Besides being a reproductive hormone, estrogen also plays an effective role in influencing the cardiovascular, skeletal, adipose, and other vital systems of the body.
+Estrogen isn’t just a reproductive hormone.
+It influences the cardiovascular, skeletal, adipose, and other vital systems of the body.
 So, low estrogen levels affect the entire body, leading to a whole lot of symptoms.

 Phytoestrogens can replicate the functions of estrogen.
 So having turmeric or its supplements during menopause may help to alleviate the symptoms.